DSSGxUK/bmwi/documentation/docs/steps/data_prep.md

 - both assumes to have one column containing the kreis-level area code `ags5` ("amtlicher gemeindeschlüssel") -->

-This section process the input excel workbook for time-series or structural data type.
-It assumes that the data is:
+This section processes the excel file that is inputted.
+The excel file must contain time-series data adhering to the following rules:

-- in **wide**-format, where each worksheet contains data for one variable
+- data should be in **wide**-format (the columns are different timestamps, rows are kreise)
+- one sheet cannot have more than one variable (e.g., unemployment rate)
 - have one column containing the kreis-level area code `ags5` ("amtlicher gemeindeschlüssel")

 ## Time-series data excel workbook